 Being helpful and generous is one of the keys to being a great traveler.
-Traveling in the Himalayas can be lonely at the times and difficult too.
-Hence, extend your help to other fellow travelers, trekkers or locals who are in need of something stranded in the middle of nowhere.
+Traveling in the Himalayas can be lonely at times and challenging too.
+Hence, extend your help to other fellow travelers, trekkers, or locals who need something stranded in the middle of nowhere.

 Don’t just ignore and cross someone in need in the Himalayas because you never know when you might need one on the next turn too.
-Your help or even simply stopping and asking for any need of help may save lives or be at least comforting to the ones who are stranded.
+Your help or even merely stopping and asking for any need for support may save lives or be at least comforting to the ones who are stranded.

 14. Carry out cleanliness drives on any day of your tour at mountain passes and lakes

-While traveling in the Himalayas, the high mountain passes are almost desolated but while taking pictures around the milestones, people pollute or litter around plastics and things around such passes.
+While traveling in the Himalayas, the high mountain passes are almost desolated.
+Still, while taking pictures around the milestones, people pollute or litter around plastics and things around such passes.
 Similarly, there is a sorry state of our most beautiful lakes as well in the Himalayas.

 What you can do as a responsible tourist or traveler is that you or your group can involve locals around the lakes or at passes (if any otherwise DIY ;)) and organize that day as cleanliness drive.